 2nd Offense: Confiscation of device by staff member.
 Staff member gives the cell phone or electronic device to the administration, who log the incident in PowerSchool.
 Device will be returned to parent/guardian.
 Parent and administration create an agreement for consequence if third offense were to occur.

 3nd Offense: Confiscation of device.
 Device is given to administration and the incident is logged in PowerSchool.
 Administration contacts parent and reviews agreement

+Device will be returned to parent/guardian.

-*** is NOT responsible for lost or stolen items.
+*** LALPA is NOT responsible for lost or stolen items.
 In the event of theft or loss of student cell phones while on campus, the parents should file a police report with the local Sheriff’s station so that an investigation by school staff does not interfere with school activities and class time.

 School Activities